REACH-WoU/utility_repo/README.md

 - ```cd ..```

-and run `git submodule status again`.
+and run `git submodule status` again.
 The output should change to:

 ```
 +56cd7caf704941c60a9f7589c64aad5310fb1855 utils (heads/dev_DB)